David Vidales: Formula Regional European Championship

 In December 2020, Vidales switched to Prema Powerteam to contest the 2021 season following the merger between Formula Renault Eurocup and the Formula Regional European Championship.
 The Spaniard won the first race of the season at Imola, having dominated the race with pole position and every lap led.

 FIA Formula 3 Championship

 Vidales joined Campos Racing for the 2022 F3 season, after testing with them the previous year in post-season testing.

 Formula One

 In November 2016, Vidales partook in a test with the Ferrari Driver Academy alongside Tony Kart teammate Marcus Armstrong.

 Super Formula

 At the end of 2022, Vidales partook in a Super Formula test with B-Max Racing.
 In March 2023, the team announced that Vidales would switch from Formula 3 to Super Formula Lights for the 2023 season.

+Endurance racing career

+2024

+In 2024, Vidales switched to endurance racing, joining the GT World Challenge Europe Endurance Cup with AF Corse.